binark/query-predicate/README.md

 ### 2.1 Query descriptor

 A query descriptor is a representation of the query you want to perform for an entity.
-It contains the fields that is the conditions for the query.
+It contains the fields that are the conditions for the query.
 Each field should match with an entity field.
 Query predicate doesn't take care about the entity field names, it doesn't know the entity for which you want to build predicates.
-So if you use the wrong entity names, it will always generate predicates but the query will fail because of unknown field.
+So if you use the wrong entity names, it will always generate predicates but the query will fail because of an unknown field.
 Each query descriptor should implement the **QueryDescriptor** interface.

 A shirt example: